gamemann/The-DPDK-Common/README.md

 struct dpdkc_ret dpdkc_ret_init();

 /**
- * Parses the port mask argument.
+ * Parses the port mask argument and stores it in the enabled_port_mask global variable.
  *
  * @param arg A (const) pointer to the optarg variable from getopt.h.
  *